 Upon arrival, we were met by two park rangers.
 While we walked, one led us in front and the other walked behind.
 They each carried a long stick with a “V” at the end, our only weapon to defend ourselves in the event a Komodo dragon attacked.
 Let’s just say we were unimpressed by this show of force!
-They looked like sticks that our children used to pick up on our hikes in Whistler Mountain.
-My oldest son thought this was a good time to remind us that we didn’t have to outrun a Komodo dragon, we only had to make sure we weren’t the slowest.
+My oldest son thought this was a good time to remind us that we didn’t have to outrun a Komodo dragon, we only had to make sure we weren’t last.
 As I sheepishly looked around at my competition – my children, husband and two park rangers who were small but I figured very fast – I felt like I had just become a contestant in the Hunger Games.

 We went on a one hour hike.
 We saw lots of Komodo dragons near the start of the hike and the park ranger buildings, but thankfully, none were lurking around any trees or rocks during our hike.
 I was thrilled to spend time with the Komodo dragons.
 However, I was equally thrilled when we left.
 I found being near these fierce and deadly creatures to be a little stressful.

 From Rinca Island, we boated around an hour away to a humongous mangrove forest near Pimpe and Flores Islands to watch the sunset and see the flying foxes.